filgf/grow3.js/website/learn.md

         };
     </script>

-The easiest way to build and view structures with grow3.js ist using `grow3.Runner` *(lines 11-12)*: After creating the runner, evaluation of a script is started by calling `run()`.
+The easiest way to build and view structures with grow3.js is using `grow3.Runner` *(lines 11-12)*: After creating the runner, evaluation of a script is started by calling `run()`.

 The runner is provided with a script, which is an ordinary JavaScript-function *(lines 2-8)*.
 Its main task is to